-An analyst has commented that with Call of Duty discontinuing support for older generation consoles, it is now targeting the smallest player base since 2017
+According to an analyst, the decision to remove Call of Duty from older generation consoles indicates it is now targeting its smallest player base since 2017

 Image credit: Activision